 ADVISING RESOURCES AND EXPECTATIONS

-Questions concerning this secondary field should be addressed to the Director of Undergraduate Studies in Computer Science (firstname.lastname@example.org).
-The Director is available to help students choose computer science courses that best meet their interests and objectives.
+Questions concerning this secondary field should be addressed to the Directors of Undergraduate Studies in Computer Science (email@example.com).
+The Directors of Undergraduate Studies are available to help students choose computer science courses that best meet their interests and objectives.
+Transfer students who wish to use some of their coursework in their prior institution towards secondary credit should contact the computer science Directors of Undergraduate Studies.